Domm98/Monkeypuzzle/readme.txt

 Monkeypuzzle version 1.5
 -----------------------------
-Monkeypuzzle was created as a web-based argument analysis tool, whereby a user may pick out pieces of text from a document and create an argument diagram containing the premise(s) and conclusion(s) of an argument.
+Monkeypuzzle is a web-based argument analysis tool, whereby a user may pick out pieces of text from a document and create an argument diagram containing the premise(s) and conclusion(s) of an argument.

 This project aims to extend Monkeypuzzle to offer users the additional functionality of PDF analysis.